 The popularity of Toei’s pinky violence films mixed with Maehara’s books meant it would be the perfect subject for Purima Kikaku to tackle with their Document Porno line.
-“Document Porno: Sukeban” was released by Nikkatsu in January 1973 and proved incredibly popular, so much so that a follow up was released just two months later.
-The sukeban genre was perfectly matched to this style; whilst the average person would probably never directly encounter the yakuzas primarily shown in crime thrillers, there was always the chance that there could be a sukeban gang in their neighbourhood.
-Additionally, the fact is that in popular media at the time, most female delinquents were shown as sexually aggressive, promiscuous subjects and you would thus have the ideal recipe for many a late night fantasy amongst the middle aged male target audience.
+“Document Porno: Sukeban” was released by Nikkatsu in January 1973 and proved incredibly popular, so much so that a follow-up was released just two months later.
+The sukeban genre was perfectly matched to this style; whilst the average person would probably never directly encounter the yakuza primarily shown in crime thrillers, there was always the chance that there could be a sukeban gang in their neighbourhood.
+Additionally, the fact is that in popular media at the time, most female delinquents were shown as sexually aggressive, promiscuous subjects and you would thus have the ideal recipe for many a late-night fantasy amongst the middle-aged male target audience.

 However, all is not as it seems and Yuki is actually being manipulated by her gangster ex-boyfriend.
 She desires to marry her milquetoast salaryman colleague and live a normal boring life leaving her past mistakes behind, but her ex demands she pays him off in order to escape; all the money the girls, which the girls are giving to her, is actually being passed on to him.
 Being a sleazy gangster, he soon realises that these naïve girls can be easily lead and subsequently uses his influence to pimp them out.